vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Yokochi, Yuko

-1999 Mahis.āsuramardinī Myth and IcoṇStudies in the Skandapurāṇa II. in:
+1999 Mahiṣāsuramardinī Myth and IcoṇStudies in the Skandapurāṇa II. in:

 Studies in the History of Indian Thought 11 (1999), 65–103.

-1999a The Warrior Goddess in the Devīmāhātmya. in: M. Tanaka & M. Tachikawa (eds.), Living with Sakti ´ .
+1999a The Warrior Goddess in the Devīmāhātmya. in: ṀTanaka & ṀTachikawa (eds.), Living with Sakti ´ .
 Gender, Sexuality and Religion in South Asia.

 Osaka.
 Senri Ethnological Studies No. 50. pp. 71–113.